How Long Does Foam Rolling Take to Relieve Sciatica | 321 STRONG Answers

 ## How Long Each Session Should Be

-Research supports consistent rolling for tissue recovery.
-Pearcey et al. found foam rolling produced 20% faster recovery and 30% less soreness compared to passive rest ([Pearcey et al. *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)).
-Improved local circulation and myofascial release from regular rolling directly address the chronic tightness patterns that keep the sciatic nerve compressed.
+Research also supports consistent rolling for tissue recovery.
+Pearcey et al. found foam rolling produced 20% faster recovery and 30% less soreness compared to passive rest ([Pearcey et al., *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)).
+Improved local circulation and myofascial release (a technique that applies gentle pressure to loosen the connective tissue around your muscles) from regular rolling directly address the chronic tightness patterns that keep the sciatic nerve compressed.

 For more on choosing the right tool for each area, read [Massage Ball vs Foam Roller for Sciatica Relief](/blog/massage-ball-vs-foam-roller-for-sciatica-relief) and [Can You Foam Roll Your Lower Back for Sciatica?](/blog/can-you-foam-roll-your-lower-back-for-sciatica)